 - Course: MSc Infection, Immunity and Human Disease

-Why did you choose to come to the University of Leeds to Study?
+Why did you choose to come to Leeds University to study the above course?

 What did you enjoy about your course?